webhintio/hint/packages/configuration-web-recommended/README.md

 }
 ```

-The following code snippet includes another formatter \(or any other hint/connector, and so on\).
+The following code snippet includes another formatter \(or any other
+hint or connector, and so on\).

 ```json
 {